-When something makes you angry, the hormone adrenalin floods through your body to prepare your body for ‘fight or flight’, making your feel strong and energetic.
+When something makes you angry, the hormone adrenalin floods through your body to prepare your body for ‘fight or flight’, making you feel strong and energetic.
 Letting your body express this energy may feel good for you, but it doesn’t always have the results that you might want.

-What can you do to control it?
+What can you do to control anger?